carsten0x51h/focus_finder/README.md

 build & install
 ---------------

+0. Required packages
+ * qtbase5-dev
+ *

-1. Go to the build directory (should be empty):
+2. Go to the build directory (should be empty):

 cd focus_finder/build